LiliZhu1999/Resume_Lili_Zhu/README.md

 ## Leadership/Work Experience
+Internship at Kneron                                                                             6/2021 - 9/2021
+•     Porting python files to c++ files
+•     Wrote tests for the ported c++ files

 Lab Aid and Computer Science Tutor, MiraCosta College                                            1/2018 – 5/2019
 •	Helped students with questions about homework, Java related questions, and debugging skills